 You might not think the method used to build your new cabinets is something you need to know about.
 However, the choice you make will affect how many cabinets you can fit in your new kitchen, how much you can fit in your cabinets, how long they will last and your style options.

 Cabinet construction falls into two categories: framed and frameless.
 Each has its own advantages and disadvantages, and both provide design possibilities.

 If you’ve never remodeled a kitchen before, you are probably asking: what are the differences between framed and frameless cabinetry?
-And what are the advantages and disadvantages of each?
-Why does it matter which one I choose?
+Further, what are the advantages and disadvantages of each?
+In addition, why does it matter which one I choose?
 How can I decide?

 Here’s what you need to know to make an informed decision regard which type of cabinet construction will work best for you and your remodeled kitchen.

 Framed cabinet construction is an American tradition, and you may hear it called “American style”.

 Just as the name suggests, framed cabinets have what is called a face frame that is attached to and covers the front of the cabinet box.

 The actual face frame is made up of two horizontal pieces of solid hard wood that are 1-1/2” wide and 3/4″ thick, called rails, and two vertical pieces — also 1-1/2” wide and 3/4″ thick — called stiles.
 The frame looks like a picture frame.

 Cabinet doors get attached to the face frame, creating stability for the cabinet box.
 You get a strong, sturdy cabinet.